1coderookie/Kobra2MaxInsights/docs/hardware/bed.md

 ## Bed Gantry

-The bedplate itself is mounted to the bed gantry with six screws in total (three at each side), the bedgantry itself then runs along the y-axis rail shown in the following pictures.
+The bedplate itself is mounted to the bed gantry with six screws in total (three at each side), the bedgantry itself then runs along the y-axis rails shown in the following pictures.

 ![Bed gantry top view](../assets/images/bed_K2Plus_gantry_web.jpg)

-As you can see, the belt is hooked into the belonging notches at the front and the rear of the H-shaped gantry.
+As you can see, the belts are hooked into the belonging notches at the front and the rear of the H-shaped gantry.
 The side parts of the gantry with the threaded M4 mounting holes for the screws which hold the bedplate (see the silver spacers for the locations) are bent like an L for additional stability.
 The six SG15 bearings that run along the round-shaped rails at the sides of the aluminum y-axis frame are mounted to the underside of the gantry (three at each side).